Berymuch/Streamer.Bot/Actions List.md

 Action | Uses OBS Scenes/Filters | Description
 ------ | ------ | ------
-Grifter Nut | No | Used in tandom with the Vnyan redeem by the same name to activate vibrations on a pishock device Help me nut | No | Links to a webpage with explanations and descriptions of all valid Nut values as defined in my Vnyan Nodegraphs
+Grifter Nut | No | Used in tandom with the Vnyan redeem by the same name to activate vibrations on a pishock device.
+Help me nut | No | Links to a webpage with explanations and descriptions of all valid Nut values as defined in my Vnyan Nodegraphs.
 Nut 666 | Yes | Used to activate specific filters in OBS in tandem with the associated code in Vnyan.
 Vnyan is unable to toggle Scene filters, so this code runs to do that.

 ***